About

 Authors

 We owe our inspiration partly to the former What’s New in Papyrology blog run by Gregg Schwendner.
-One of our goals is to provide a similar service to the epigraphic community, but to do so in a highly collaborative way that invites contribution from a wide group of scholars and practitioners.
+One of our goals is to provide a similar service to the epigraphic community, but to do so in a collaborative way that invites contribution from a wide group of scholars and practitioners.

 Monitoring Current Epigraphy